reddec/trusted-cgi/docs/index.md

 ![Download](./assets/interaction.svg)

-The process flow is quite straightforward: one light daemon in background listens for requests and launches scripts/apps on demand.
-An executable shall read standard input (stdin) for request data and write a response to standard output (stdout).
+The process flow is quite straightforward: one light daemon in the background listens for requests and launches scripts/apps on demand.
+An executable reads standard input (stdin) for request data and writes a response to standard output (stdout).

-Technically any script/application that can parse STDIN and write something to STDOUT should be capable of the execution.
+Technically any script/application that can parse STDIN and write something to STDOUT should be capable of execution.

-Trusted-cgi designed keeping in mind that input and output data is quite small and contains structured data (json/xml), however, there are no restrictions on the platform itself.
+Trusted-cgi is designed keeping in mind that input and output data is quite small and contains structured data (json/xml), however, there are no restrictions on the platform itself (see "Limits" tab in Lambda UI).

 Key differences with classic CGI:

-* Only request body is being piped to scripts input (CGI pipes everything, and application has to parse it by itself - it could be very not trivial and slow (it depends))
+* Only the request body is being piped to scripts input (CGI pipes everything, and application has to parse it by itself - it could be very non-trivial and slow (it depends))
-* Request headers, form fields, and query params are pre-parsed by the platform and can be passed as an environment variable (see mapping)
+* Request headers, form fields, and query params are pre-parsed by the platform and can be passed as environment variables (see mapping)
 * Response headers are pre-defined in manifest

 Due to changes, it's possible to make the simplest script with JSON input and output like this: